xuanfeiren/xuanfeiren.github.io/index.md

 - **[2024/05]** Our paper "[Optimal Batched Linear Bandits](https://arxiv.org/abs/2406.04137)" gets accepted to **ICML 2024**.
 Joint work with Tianyuan Jin and Prof. Pan Xu.

-## Philosophy

-Always read and write.

-Either read or walk, body and soul, at least one is on the way...

 ## Contact Me

 If you are interested in discussing research or collaboration, feel free to reach out: